osg-htc/docs/docs/other/schedd-filebeats.md

 Configuration of Filebeats
 -----------------------------------------

-The configuration of filebeats revovles around this file `/etc/filebeat/filebeat.yml`.
+The configuration of filebeats revolves around this file `/etc/filebeat/filebeat.yml`.
 Bellow are the steps to modify the different sections of this file

 1. The `Filebeat Prospectors` section, the input should look like this: